 Thank you for your continuous love and support.
 I’ll catch you on the next blog! (:

-Alaia is 24, born and raised in Hawaii, and has a B.A. in Fine Arts.
+Alaia is 25, born and raised in Hawaii, and has a B.A. in Fine Arts with a focus in Englis.
 She is a SAHM to identical twin boys, she's an identical twin herself, and she's married to the love of her life.
 Writing is her passion and she loves sharing it with others.

 Privacy & Cookies Policy